-There’s something unique about this country that always fascinates me.
-Home to anime, the best sushi and ramen, Shinto shrines and Cherry blossoms.
-Japan has a reputation for its distinctive culture and traditions.
+Konnichiwa!
+There’s something unique about Japan that always fascinates me.
+Home to anime, the best sushi and ramen, Shinto shrines and Cherry blossoms, Japan has a reputation for its distinctive culture and traditions.
 At the same time, its people is one of the most advanced and sophisticated in the world — one of the most extremely disciplined.

 And yes, I tried the capsule hotel.
 Also known as pod hotels, they are the cheapest.
 It's like a honeycomb, each capsule is a single plastic tube.
-If you have a fear of enclosures, this is definitely not for you.
+Definitely not for you if you have a fear of enclosures!